Structures

 [[0, 1], [0, 0]]

-edges is a sequence of one-dimensional arrays, each containing strictly increasing bin edges.
+edges is a sequence of one-dimensional arrays, each containing strictly increasing bin edges. bins, if not provided, are initialized with zeroes.

 A histogram can be created from existing bins and edges.
 In this case a simple check of the shape of bins is done (raising LenaValueError if failed).